risooonho/Rebirth/README.md

 # Rebirth
-An First Person Horror game based on Unreal Engine.
+An First Person Detective Horror game based on Unreal Engine.

 Engine Used:
   Unreal Engine 4